statisticalbiotechnology/cb2030/questions/supervisedlearning.md

 1. 10:2416 Nov at 10:24
 Is the Hinge loss function the only one used in SVM for generating soft margins?
 Are there other loss functions that can be utilized in certain situations depending on datadistribution, high noise levels etc?
   > Yes, hinge-loss is the function used together with SVMs, however, for other types of ML there is a plentiora of other loss functions.

+## Soft margin

+1. In the VanderPlus section under “Tuning the SVM: Softening Margins”, the tuning parameter C is described as a parameter that controls the hardness of the margins.
+How is a suitable value of C chosen?
+It is mentioned that cross-validation or a similar procedure should be used, how is this used to determine C?

 ## Maximum margin separating hyper planes